techjmw/infrachallenge/README.md

 ```
 pip3 install virtualenv;virtualenv venv
 ```
-(source the activate binary file and copy artifacts into the virtualenv directory)
+(source the activate binary file and copy artifacts from cloned repo into the virtualenv directory)
 ### Start flask
 ```
 flask run